glic3rinu/basefs/docs/index.md

     * entry_hash: receiving all blocks
     * entry_hash + last_block_hash: stalled receiving blocks
     * last_block_hash: if stalled receiving continues or receiving all blocks

+For small files it is not really important to give incentives for sharing because the resources that each node has to contribute for becoming part of the network are small.
+However for large files or very-very large file systemes we can consider to incentive mechanisms:
+    a) block-market swarn: write content contains all the blocks hashes of that file, the original content has to be fetched from a bitTorrent-like swarm, much like swaptorrent works (ipfs)
+    b) nodes do not contribute all the missing parts when syncing, they can keep track of the behaviour of the other nodes and decide to choke them if appropiate

+gossip layer problems: Keep track of bad behaviour and ban bad nodes.